laur89/awesome-stars/README.md

 ## C# #

 - [Cleanarr/Cleanarr](https://github.com/Cleanarr/Cleanarr) - Automatic cleaner tool for your mediaserver (eg. Plex).
-Making use of a history-tracker (eg. Tautulli) and a request-tracker (eg. Ombi) to keep in mind requested and watched status, to make sure media gets only deleted when everyone who wanted to watch it, has watched it.
+Making use of a history-tracker (eg. Tautulli) and a request-tracker (eg. Ombi) to keep in mind requested and watched status, to make sure media
 - [Ombi-app/Ombi](https://github.com/Ombi-app/Ombi) - Want a Movie or TV Show on Plex/Emby/Jellyfin?
 Use Ombi!
 - [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity
 - [VorlonCD/bi-aidetection](https://github.com/VorlonCD/bi-aidetection) - Alarm system for Blue Iris based on Artificial Intelligence.